gbgabiola/100DaysOfCode/r1-log.md

 ## Day 74: October 10, Wednesday
 **Today's Progress**: Started fCC again from scratch and finish the 1st section of RWD and went thought the learn.co functions and scope lab.

+## Day 75: October 11, Thursday
+**Today's Progress**: Started the 2nd section of RWD in FCC.
+Done with the front, back and stacks section of pre-programing course.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: